 I love PokerStars.
 I love what they’ve always done and what they continue to do to promote poker.
-Having developed relationships with numerous PokerStars employees over the past few years, and – more specifically – having recently been treated to an incredible PCA junket, I can’t help but appreciate and applaud how fantastic a company it is.
+Having developed relationships with numerous PokerStars employees over the past few years, and – more specifically – having recently enjoyed my first ever trip to a PokerStars event, the PCA in the Bahamas, I can’t help but appreciate and applaud how fantastic a company it is.
 Nonetheless, as I’ve illustrated in the past, I’m not above leveling criticism where it’s due.
 Unfortunately, now, I once again feel that it’s due.

 Why Ruin Something So Beautiful with Something Rotten?

 All eyes are rightfully and gleefully on New Jersey right now, where PokerStars has finally reentered the US market almost five years after ceasing US operations.
 Everyone working in the poker industry wants them to succeed, including their competitors.
 After all, a rising tide lifts all boats.

 Media coverage of yesterday’s launch has been and will continue, befittingly, to be positive.
 It was, indeed, a landmark day.
 I’d also like to take this opportunity to add my own congratulations – way to go!
 I wish PokerStars much continued success in the Garden State.

 But when I read that PokerStars decided in favor of rake increases in its shared liquidity market, it deeply disturbed me.
 Why pollute such a great brew with a few drops of toxicity?
 That the announcement was made on the same day as the PokerStars NJ launch just didn’t sit well with me and doesn’t give off a good vibe.
 While I doubt that there’s any direct correlation whatsoever between the New Jersey launch and the shared liquidity markets rake hike, it appears to the casual observer as though the company is trying to mask a rotten smell with loads of sweet perfume.